bbaker2/slashcord/docs/tutorial/slashcommanddispatcher.md

 private Command createModsCommand() {
-    CommandTierIII mod = new CommandTierIII("mod",      "Useful commands for the server mods");
+    GroupCommand mod    = new GroupCommand("mod",      "Useful commands for the server mods");
     InputOption user    = new UserOption("user",        "The target user",      true);
     InputOption channel = new ChannelOption("channel",  "The target channel",   true);
     InputOption role    = new RoleOption("role",        "The target role",      true);